 The virus is so new and different that it needs its own vaccine.

 No!
 According to the WHO, there is no evidence that regularly rinsing the nose with saline has protected people from infection with the new coronavirus.
 There is some limited evidence that regularly rinsing nose with saline can help people recover more quickly from the common cold.
 However, regularly rinsing the nose has not been shown to prevent respiratory infections.

 No!
 Garlic is a healthy food that may have some antimicrobial properties.
 However, there is no evidence from the current outbreak that eating garlic has protected people from the new coronavirus, according to the WHO.

 Yes!
 Washing your hands with soap and water for 20 seconds is the mainstay recommendations for preventing coronavirus infection — and any infection.
 Also, you should avoid touching your face, eyes and nose, and avoid contact with those who have been exposed to the virus, have recently returned from a hot spot of infections or who are exhibiting symptoms of an upper respiratory infection like the Flu, a cold or COVID-19.
 Symptoms include fever, dry cough and difficulty breathing.
 Wear a mask when you leave your home.

-No. There have been claims circulating on social media that black people and African-Americans are immune to coronavirus.
+No. Early on, there were claims circulating on social media that Black people and African-Americans are immune to coronavirus.
 There is simply no evidence this is the case.
-In fact, black Americans are disproportionately affected by the virus.
-In Alabama, black people are dying at disproportionate rates.
+In fact, Black Americans have been disproportionately affected by the virus.
+In Alabama, Black people are dying at disproportionate rates.

 People of all ages can be infected.
 Older people, and people with pre-existing medical conditions (such as asthma, diabetes, heart disease) appear to be more vulnerable to becoming severely ill with the virus.
 WHO advises people of all ages to take steps to protect themselves from the virus, for example by following good hand hygiene and good respiratory hygiene.